999Samurai/Snow8s/README.md

 # Snow8s
- A discord bot wih the objetive of doing a 4v4 with randomly generated teams.
+ A discord bot wih the objetive of doing a **Team x Team** (You can configure the total of players in the .env) with randomly generated teams.

 ### Installation